gluestack/gluestack-ui-flutter/README.md

 - **Adding New Widgets:** We are committed to implement more functional widgets in the future that would improve the user and the developer experience.

-## Extensions
+## Products

-[VSCode](https://marketplace.visualstudio.com/items?itemName=gluestack.gluestack-ui-flutter) - extends VSCode with support for the gluestack-ui-flutter library and provides tools for effectively wrapping widgets with gluestack-flutter widgets.
+VS Code Extension: Our [VS Code extension](https://marketplace.visualstudio.com/items?itemName=gluestack.gluestack-ui-flutter) is specifically designed to quicken your development process using gluestack-ui-flutter.
+These extensions provide GSWidgets for effectively wrapping widgets with gluestack-ui-flutter widgets.

 ## Contributing